Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, MPV offers a considerable difference of 11% more metal.
+Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, taking kerb weight as an important factor into account, MPV offers a considerable difference of 11% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Toyota badge with 4.6 out of 5.
-Some independent research have also placed MPV as average reliability-wise, and Avensis Verso is more or less at the same level.That apart, owners of different cars powered by the same engine as MPV rank it on average as 3.0, while the one under the competitor's bonnet gets 4.6 out of 5.
+Independent research findings rank MPV as average reliability-wise, and Avensis Verso is more or less at the same level.That apart, owners of different cars powered by the same engine as MPV rank it on average as 3.0, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economy